-The Catholic Bishops' Conference of England and Wales has released a new document on Catholic spirituality offering essential ingredients to help Catholics deepen their relationship with the Lord.
+In 2014, the Catholic Bishops' Conference of England and Wales released a document on Catholic spirituality offering the essential ingredients to help Catholics deepen their relationship with the Lord.

 Called Do you love me?, the idea for the document was conceived four years ago to provide a practical guide to prayer and spirituality.

-Bishop Brian Noble, Chair of the Bishops’ Conference’ Spirituality Committee, explains why the bishops felt the time was right to release such a document:
+The late Bishop Brian Noble, former Chair of the Bishops’ Conference’ Spirituality Committee, explained why the bishops felt the time was right to release such a document:

 “The word spirituality now is bandied around in all sorts of different contexts, and can really mean anything from body piercing to prayer, meditation and contemplation.
 We wanted to introduce some clarity for the benefit of the Catholic community.”